vedro-universe/vedro-docs/blog/2023-05-14-whats-new-vedro-v1.9/index.md

 import TabItem from '@theme/TabItem';
 import SubscribeTip from '../_subscribe_for_updates.md';

-# What's New In Vedro v1.9
+# What's New in Vedro v1.9

-Welcome to all Vedro users and enthusiasts!
-Today marks a special day as we unveil [Vedro v1.9](https://pypi.org/project/vedro/), a step forward in our continuous journey to enhance your testing experiences.
-This edition brings forth an array of new features, designed to simplify plugin management, enrich reporting, and more.
-Let's take a closer look at what this update has in store!
+Greetings to all Vedro users.
+Today we are introducing [Vedro v1.9](https://pypi.org/project/vedro/), an update aimed at improving your testing experiences.
+This new version notably focuses on two primary improvements: the simplification of plugin management and the enhancement of reporting capabilities.
+Let's now examine this update in detail.

 <!--truncate-->